something411/internshala-clone/README.md

 Internshala clone mobile app

-Has Google and Email Sign In Authentication from Firebase Displays static data
+Has Google and Email Sign In Authentication from Firebase.
+Displays static data.